Ovarian disease: Endometriosis

+Treatment may incorporate a healthier lifestyle, hormonal birth control, or surgery in extreme situations.

 Ovarian cysts

 It is common for many women to develop a cyst in their lifetime.
 At times, these can go unnoticed without pain or visible symptoms.
 A cyst may develop in either of the ovaries that are responsible for producing hormones and carrying eggs.
 Ovarian cysts can be of various types, such as dermoid cysts, endometrioma cysts, and the functional cyst.